WARREN OH DISABILITY LAWYERS

-If you’re looking for information on a Social Security disability attorney in Warren, Ohio, Liner Legal can help you.
+If you’re looking for information on Social Security disability attorneys in Warren, Ohio, Liner Legal can help you.

-We work closely with the Warren County Social Security office, and we offer a broad range of disability services.
-We are well-versed in both Social Security Administration disability benefit programs: SSDI for regular disability benefits, and Supplemental Security Income (SSI), which for low income and elderly people.
+We work closely with the Warren Social Security office located in Trumbull County, and we offer a broad range of disability services.
+We are well-versed in both Social Security Administration disability benefit programs: SSDI for regular disability benefits, and Supplemental Security Income (SSI), which is for low-income and elderly people.

 Perhaps you have suffered a recent illness or injury and you’re not able to work.
 You may be entitled to these benefits.
 Most people who receive these benefits are disabled workers.
 After all, you should utilize these benefits if you qualify; they are there for you so that you and your family are provided for.

 Who qualifies for these benefits, and how does the Social Security Office in Warren, Ohio determine eligibility?
 About 5 percent of Ohio residents qualify for benefits.
 For Warren’s population of 41,000, it means about 2,000 people likely qualify.
 Call us today for help!